EU plans new trade defence tool to deter economic coercion

 The tool would be used when one country pressures another into changing their policies, by restricting or threatening to restrict trade and investment.

-The forms of pressure include possible explicit cohesion against EU countries, twisting rules, selective border food-safety checks, and state-sponsored boycotts of goods of a certain origin.
+The forms of pressure include possible explicit coercion against EU countries, twisting rules, selective border food-safety checks, and state-sponsored boycotts of goods of a certain origin.

 If an issue comes up, the commission would assess the form of pressure - whether the intent is coercion, and if there is a clear systematic pattern of action by the non-EU country - and the level of interference.